wzoustanford/hitchhiker/README.md

 ]

 Listwise: [for later]

-Okay now this data could be collected.
-How do we fine-tune the LLM after the data is there?

 Elementwise:
 We could use the r's without normalization, the are already normalized to $1.0 dollar value.